-Code Code Proficiency
+Assessment Subject Scale Score RNVTA Code Suppression Code Include in Proficiency Numerator

-Numerator

 IAR All Yes Null Null Yes

 IAR All No 1 Null No

 IAR All No 2 Null No

 IAR All No 3 Null No

 IAR All No 4 Null No

 IAR All No 7 Null No

 IAR All No 8 Null No

 IAR All No 9 Null No

 IAR All No 10 Null No

 IAR All No 15 Null No

 IAR All No 16 Null No

 IAR All No 18 Null No

 IAR All No 19 Null No

 IAR All Yes 19 Suppressed (Not Null) No

-IAR All No 21 Null No

 IAR All No 22 Null No

 IAR All Yes 22 Suppressed (Not Null) No

-IAR All Yes 23 Suppressed (Not Null) No

 IAR All No 25 Null No

 IAR All Yes 25 Suppressed (Not Null) No

+IAR All No No Null No

-- Student Growth Percentile (SGP): - Starting on the 2023 Report Card, we will display both 'cohort' and 'baseline' data - o Student Growth Percentile (SGP) is calculated at the entity level (School, District, and State). - The SGP is the average of individual student growth percentiles at the school, district, or state. - In order to calculate an SGP, the student would need to test in the same subject in the current reporting year and the previous school year, in a standard test to test progression group (e.g., Grade 3 to 4, Grade 4 to 5). - o SGP is disaggregated at Race, Programs IEP, EL, and Low Income. - SGP is disaggregated by the proficiency levels. - o Individual SGPs are calculated from the vendor and are transmitted to ISBE.
-ISBE only calculates aggregate SGPs.
+- Student Growth Percentile (SGP): - Starting on the 2023 Report Card, ISBE will display both 'cohort' and 'baseline' data - o Student Growth Percentile (SGP) is calculated at the entity level (School, District, and State). - The SGP is the average of individual student growth percentiles at the school, district, or state. - In order to calculate an SGP, the student would need to test in the same subject in the current reporting year and the previous school year, in a standard test to test progression group (e.g., Grade 3 to 4, Grade 4 to 5). - o SGP is disaggregated at Race, Programs IEP, EL, and Low Income. - SGP is disaggregated by the proficiency levels. - o Individual SGPs are calculated from the vendor and are transmitted to ISBE.
+ISBE only calculates aggregate SGPs. - o Include students in the Proficiency Denominator that have SGP in the vendor file.